DylanMeeus/springboot_jwt_blog/_posts/2015-11-26-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 }
 ```

-Starting at the top, we're referencing the external **nickel** crate and loading in all of its macros with `#[macro_use]`.
+Starting at the top, we're referencing the external **Nickel.rs** crate and loading in all of its macros with `#[macro_use]`.
 Like functions, macros in Rust let us abstract away code into reusable blocks.
-One of the differences with a macro is that it can be abstracted at the syntactic-level, which can offer some benefits over functions.
+One of the differences with a macro is that it can be abstracted at the syntactic level, which can offer some benefits over functions.

 In the `main` function, we first assign **server** and **router** instances to mutable variables.
 Next, we set up our endpoint routing and provide a simple message in the `format!` macro to be displayed when these endpoints are accessed.
 The `middleware!` macro is provided by Nickel.rs and reduces the amount of boilerplate code needed for each route.
-Double pipe characters represent a closure in Rust, and this is where our `request` and `response` paramaters go.
+Double-pipe characters represent a closure in Rust, and this is where our `request` and `response` parameters go.

 Finally, we need to `utilize` the server and `listen` for it on `localhost:9000`.

 At this point, it's easy to see some similarities between Nickel.rs and Express.
-This is by design, and is nice for those coming to Rust from NodeJS.
+This is by design and is nice for those coming to Rust from NodeJS.

 If we compile the program with `cargo run`, we can see the API is working.